kiranw/WireProtocol/README.md

 - Messages to non logged in users are kept on the server in each user's own queue.
 - Account names can only be alphanumeric and less than 100 characters.
+- Fetching undelivered messages is accomplished by the server responding to the fetch request with multiple messages to the client, as if they had just been sent.
+- Deleted users get their persistent server state (including messages) removed.
+  Users can only delete themselves and only when online.